Our Team

 Corinne

 Corinne holds a Bachelor’s degree in Psychology from Bridgewater State University.
 She began her journey with the APCSM as a volunteer and later took on the roles of Animal Care & Adoptions Counselor and Shelter Veterinary Technician.
 During that time, she also became involved with the Pet Pantry, a program dedicated to feeding pets in need within our community.
-Her work with the Pantry sparked a passion for fundraising and community outreach, all of which she brings to her current role as Project & Development Coordinator.
+Her work with the Pantry sparked a passion for fundraising, which she brings to her current role as Development Coordinator.

-At home, Corinne enjoys the company of her pitbull, Coan, and her black cat, Bear.
+At home, Corinne enjoys the company of her black cat, Bear; her beloved pitbull, Coan (pictured here), crossed the Rainbow Bridge in August 2025.
 In her free time, she loves being outdoors and spending time with friends and family.

 Karen